 4. Renewable Energy Certificates (RECs)

-Blockchain simplifies REC issuance, tracking, and trading by creating an immutable, verifiable record of renewable energy production.
-Platforms like Energy Web and IBM’s blockchain pilot with utilities help remove fraud, reduce administrative overhead, and ensure that each REC is unique and traceable.
+Blockchain simplifies the issuance, tracking, and trading of RECs by creating an immutable and verifiable record of renewable energy production.
+Platforms such as Energy Web and IBM’s blockchain REC pilot projects with utility companies reduce the risk of fraud, reduce administrative costs and ensure the uniqueness of each certificate.
+This contributes to the achievement of global climate goals and strengthens consumer confidence in sustainable development claims.

 5. Carbon Credit Trading